 - Seller’s name and address

 - Apart from the fuel receipts, you will also need to maintain records of individual trip reports for audit purposes for up to four years.

 The process of filing quarterly IFTA taxes can be summarized in five simple steps:

 Step 1: Track miles you’ve traveled in each state

 Fleet managers and drivers must work together to accurately record the amount of fuel consumed in different jurisdictions.
 Drivers must also do their part and diligently record odometer readings whenever they cross state lines.

-To avoid human error, you can leverage route planning or fleet management software to digitally log the miles covered for each jurisdiction.
+To avoid human error and mistakes while filing IFTA fuel tax reports, you can leverage route planning or fleet management software to digitally log the miles covered for each jurisdiction.
 We will discuss more about it later in the article.

 Step 2: Add fuel purchases